saltydk/matcharr/README.md

 Current assumptions / limitations:
 * Agents for movies are tmdb (Plex Movie can also use tmdb) and not imdb.
 * Agents for shows are tvdb which means no HAMA or tmdb.
-* Identical root paths in sonarr,radarr and Plex.
+* Identical root paths in sonarr, radarr and Plex.
 * Assumes that you are using a similar directory structure to the ones recommended by Plex.
 This for [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/)
 and this for [TV Shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).